-Beginning October 3, 2020 until December 31, 2020, MUZEO will feature an outdoor/indoor installation of photographic works by William Camargo, a local Anaheim artist, arts advocate, and City of Anaheim Commissioner of Culture and Heritage.
-MUZEO’s installation is volume two of a two-part exhibition organized by CSUF Begovich Gallery and presented in partnership with CSUF Grand Central Art Center.
+Beginning October 3, 2020 until January 15, 2021 MUZEO featured an outdoor/indoor installation of photographic works by William Camargo, a local Anaheim artist, arts advocate, and City of Anaheim Commissioner of Culture and Heritage.
+MUZEO’s installation was volume two of a two-part exhibition organized by CSUF Begovich Gallery and presented in partnership with CSUF Grand Central Art Center.
 This exhibition represents Camargo’s artistic investigation of the social depiction and erasure of Chicanx/Latinx people in historical documents, photographs, and news archives.

 “We approach imagination as a process by which we collectively map ‘what is’ narrated as the result of ‘what was’ and speculate on ‘what might be’”. – Dr. Kara Keeling